EmberEmu/Ember/README.md

 ## ❓ FAQ
 ### Is Ember a fork of an existing emulator?
 No. Ember has been written from the ground up with zero code reuse from other cores.
 However, more mature projects still offer invaluable insights into the protocols and formats used.
+### Why WoW 1.12.1?
+Our primary goal isn't to produce a feature-complete, up-to-date emulator to use with newer clients.
+The 1.12.1 protocol was chosen as a fixed target to leverage the extensive research of prior projects, allowing for greater focus on writing code over reverse engineering.
 ### There are more mature emulators out there.
 What's the point?
 Ember is a project open to new ideas, without aversion to rethinks about the best way to approach the challenges of server emulation.
 Being unencumbered by technical debt accrued by existing cores that are based on forks of early 2000s codebases allows Ember to take fresh approaches without worrying too much about how much we're going to break in the process.
 Some of those approaches have made their way to other projects!
 ### Research emulation project?
 What's there to research?